Franklin S. Billings Jr.: Federal judicial service

 Billings was nominated by President Ronald Reagan on May 25, 1984, to a seat on the United States District Court for the District of Vermont vacated by Judge James Stuart Holden.
 He was confirmed by the United States Senate on June 15, 1984, and received commission on June 15, 1984.
 He served as Chief Judge from 1988 to 1991.
 He assumed senior status on September 9, 1994.
 His service terminated on March 9, 2014, due to death.

 Retirement and death

 In retirement Billings continued to reside in Woodstock.
 He died in Woodstock on March 9, 2014, at the age of 91.

 Family

 Billings married Pauline (Polly) Richardson Gillingham in 1951, the granddaughter of Frank Henry Gillingham, founder of F. H. Gillingham & Sons at 16 Elm Street in Woodstock.
 The general store remains in the family and is operated by their two sons, Frank and Jireh Billings.

 They had four children: Franklin Swift Billings III, Jireh Swift Billings, Elizabeth Preudhomme Billings and Ann Billings Suokko; and eight grandchildren: Jireh Swift Billings, Jr., Nathaniel Swift Billings, Calder Swift Billings, Isaac Billings Sacca, Susanna Sacca Billings, Mario Billings Sacca, Gertrude Sofia Suokko and Alden Southworth Curtis Suokko.

 Legacy

-Billings was a member of the Vermont family that Billings, Montana, and the University of Vermont's Billings Library were named.
+Billings was a member of the Vermont family for whom Billings, Montana, and the University of Vermont's Billings Library were named.